The Teacher Education Program

 For Praxis assessments, you must create an account and then apply for your accommodations before registering for a test.
 Check out the ETS website for more information on this process.

 Passing scores for these tests are required for licensure in Virginia, so you most likely need to retake them until you pass.
 Take a deep breath though because you are not alone; the College of Education is here to support you!
 The Education Support Center offers tutoring for the Praxis Core Math assessment.
-Resources to prepare for the ALEKS can be found here.
+View resources to prepare for the ALEKS.
 They can also point you to resources that will help you study for your Praxis Subject Assessments.
 Contact esctutoring@gmail.com or visit their website for more details.

 Additional preparation resources can be found on teach program's Canvas Advising site for current students.